How to save money on household bills

 For most switching to direct debit can also provide you with a discount over your current rate.
 Plus you won’t miss a bill, so no late penalties.

 Could you make your home more eco-friendly?
 You could change your boiler, add solar panels or better insulation.
-There are lots of options out there which could help you save hundreds of pounds each year and you could be eligible for a government grant.
+There are lots of options out there which could help you save hundreds of pounds each year and you could be eligible for a government grant such as the Green homes Grant.

 Are you paying too much Council Tax?

-It’s estimated that up to 400,000 homes are in the wrong Council Tax band.
-This means you could be overcharged and so it’s worth checking.
+It’s estimated that up to 400,000 homes are in the wrong Council Tax band and could be being overcharged.
+If your home is in the wrong band, you could be out of pocket by hundreds of pounds each year.

 It shouldn’t take more than 10 minutes for you to find out and you could end up saving hundreds of pounds.
 Plus you might be entitled to a rebate.
 Start with our article on challenging your Council Tax band.